connectrpc/conformance/README.md

 RPC: `FailUnary`

-Client calls `FailUnary` which always responds with an error with status `RESOURCE_EXHAUSTED` and a non-ASCII message.
+Client calls `FailUnary` which always responds with an error with status `RESOURCE_EXHAUSTED` and a non-ASCII message with error details.

 #### fail_server_streaming

 RPC: `FailStreamingOutputCall`

-Client calls `FailStreamingOutputCall` which always responds with an error with status `RESOURCE_EXHAUSTED` and a non-ASCII message.
+Client calls `FailStreamingOutputCall` which always responds with an error with status `RESOURCE_EXHAUSTED` and a non-ASCII message with error details.

 #### cancel_after_begin